Film about Jerusalem, the 'eternal capital' of Israel, produced by the Canadian branch of the JF

 Under article 49 of the Fourth Geneva Convention, which states that an occupying power 'shall not deport or transfer parts of its own civilian population into the territory it occupies', Israeli construction and settlement beyond the Green Line is illegal.
 The Jerusalem Foundation - which carries out building projects in settlements such as Gilo, Neve Ya'akov, Pisgat Ze'ev, East Talpiot and French Hill - can be seen as complicit in the Israeli state's illegal settlement activity of East Jerusalem.

-The JF has also built in Palestinian neighbourhoods in East Jerusalem including Sheikh Jarrah and Silwan, which have both been targeted by settlers and are seen by some commentators as areas where the Israeli authorities are carrying out a form of ethnically cleansing - the term has been used by the UN Special Rapporteur on the on the situation of human rights in the occupied Palestinian Territories, Richard Falk, and Palestinian journalist Ahmed Moor, among others.
+The JF has also built in Palestinian neighbourhoods in East Jerusalem including Sheikh Jarrah and Silwan, which have both been targeted by settlers and are seen by some commentators as areas where the Israeli authorities are carrying out a form of ethnic cleansing - the term has been used by the UN Special Rapporteur on the on the situation of human rights in the occupied Palestinian Territories, Richard Falk, and Palestinian journalist Ahmed Moor, among others.
 The JF built a medical centre and sports field in the former and a school and kindergarten in the latter.
 In Silwan, the JF has also 'pioneered much of the archaeological discovery and preservation projects including the City of David excavations', a notorious dig interpreted by some commentators as a means to strengthen Israel's control of East Jerusalem.

 Funding for East Jerusalem projects